leo-bogert/bumblebee-multiscreen-tools/README.md

 switched to external screen and back to internal screen.

-This is because, at least on my Kubuntu 14.04, upon logout something creates a ```/etc/X11/xorg.conf``` which tells X to use the NVidia GPU - but the Nvidia GPU is disabled when using the internal screen so starting X will fail.
+This is because, at least on my Kubuntu 14.04, upon logout something creates a ```/etc/X11/xorg.conf``` which tells X to use the Nvidia GPU - but the Nvidia GPU is disabled when using the internal screen so starting X will fail.

 So we provide our own X11 config which tells the X server to use the Intel GPU by default.